Non-Tech Founders & Fractional CTOs

-How non-technical founders can build successful tech companies by leveraging their strengths and building the right technical partnerships.
+How non-technical founders can build successful tech companies by leveraging their strengths and working with Fractional CTOs for technical leadership.

 The Unique Strengths of Non-Technical Founders